 - Confusion with time or place.

-- New problems with words either in speaking or writing.
+- New problems with words either in ability to speak or write.

-- Decreased judgment that is more serious than making that one bad decision once in a while.
+- Decrease in judgment that is more serious than making that one bad decision once in a while.

-Arteriosclerosis is simply a hardening of the arteries where the blood flow is restricted.
-That restricted blood flow means that less oxygen is getting to the brain.
-Less oxygen to the brain may create symptoms that mimic those of Alzheimers and dementia.
-If the patient’s condition is simply arteriosclerosis, that may involve diet changes or medication that is entirely different than what may be prescribed for Alzheimer’s disease or dementia.
+Arteriosclerosis is simply a hardening of the arteries which restricts the blood flow.
+That blood flow restriction means that less oxygen makes its way to the brain.
+Less oxygen to the brain creates symptoms that mimic those of Alzheimers and dementia.
+If the patient’s condition is simply arteriosclerosis, that may require diet changes or medication that is entirely different than what a doctor prescribes for Alzheimer’s disease or dementia.